-The UI Cancer Center aims to stimulate cancer-related academic and clinical research across all schools and departments throughout the University of Illinois’s 3 campuses — Chicago, Peoria, and Springfield.
-UICC members are encouraged to conduct collaborative state-of-the-art cancer research, provide transdisciplinary team-based clinical care, and engage with the community to understand and address the needs of the population we serve.
+The Cancer Center aims to stimulate cancer-related academic and clinical research across all schools and departments across multiple campuses.
+Cancer Center members are encouraged to conduct collaborative state-of-the-art cancer research, provide transdisciplinary team-based clinical care, and engage with the community to understand and address the needs of the population we serve.

-UICC members provide meaningful contributions to the Center’s mission of reducing morbidity and mortality from cancer and addressing cancer disparities through scientific research, cancer screening and prevention, along with innovative cancer treatment.
+Members provide meaningful contributions to the Cancer Center’s mission of reducing morbidity and mortality from cancer and addressing cancer disparities through scientific research, cancer screening and prevention, along with innovative cancer treatment.

-Members are organized into three UI Cancer Center research programs:
+Members are organized into three Cancer Center research programs: